shippy6969/sign-in-canada_authenti-canada/en/maintenance.md

 ### Description

-The Sign In Canada team will be deploying a new release of the Sign In Canada platform (release 1.2.71) to the Client Acceptance Testing Environment.The installation is scheduled for 9PM and is expected to result in an outage of approximately 30 minutes.
+The Sign In Canada team will be applying security patches to the Client Acceptance Testing Environment.
+The installation is scheduled for 9PM and is expected to result in an outage of approximately 6-10 minutes.

 ## Sunday March 13, 2022 4:00AM to 4:35AM EST